-- Electrochemical processing has been performed on the engineeringscale with irradiated fuel since 1996. - Approximately 3.5 MTHM of fuel, including highly enriched uranium fuels, have been treated. - Installed process equipment could support throughputs between 3 and 5 MTHM per year.

-Advancements in the technology are a major focus of GNEP.
+- Electrochemical processing has been performed on the engineeringscale with irradiated fuel since 1996. - Approximately 3.5 MTHM of fuel, including highly enriched uranium fuels, have been treated. - Installed process equipment could support throughputs between 3 and 5 MTHM per year. - Advancements in the technology are a major focus of nuclear fuel cycle research and development.